datawire/reference-infrastructure-fabric/README.md

 ## Getting Started

-### 0 Prerequisites
+### 0. Prerequisites

 You'll need all of the following to get through the guide.
 We'll go into more detail on how to set everything up in later sections.

+1. An active AWS account and AWS API credentials.

+2. A domain name and hosted DNS zone in AWS Route 53 that you can dedicate to the fabric.
+This domain name will have several subdomains attached to it by the time you finish this guide.

-- All of the following third-party tools
+3. All of the following third-party tools

 | Tool                                                                       | Description                          |
 | ---------------------------------------------------------------------------| ------------------------------------ |